Rainbow Shiner

 - Peaceful community species

-No!
-Rainbow Shiners are cold-water fish that thrive at room temperature (60-70°F) and don't require aquarium heating in most homes.
+No. Rainbow Shiners (Notropis chrosomus) are a native North American cold-water species and thrive at room temperature (60 to 75°F) without an aquarium heater in most homes.